practicalcomputerscience/MicrobenchmarkGPHLlanguages/15 - memory leak detection with Valgrind/README.md

 <br/>

-This List doesn't mean that more language versions couldn't be refactored for the desired _no leaks are possible_ outcome, but it may take too much effort by me.
+Above list doesn't mean that more program versions couldn't be refactored for the desired _no leaks are possible_ outcome, but it may take too much effort by me.

 <br/>